A Cable Knot and BPS-Series: Background

 Using $\tilde{\mathcal{T}}$ we get a principal ideal $\tilde{\mathcal{A}_{K}}:= \tilde{\mathcal{T}}\mathcal{A}_{K}$ generated by a single polynomial $\hat{A}_{K}$

 This $\hat{A}_{K}$ polynomial is a noncommutative deformation of a classical A-polynomial of a knot~\cite{CCGLS} (see also \cite{CL}).
 Alternative approaches to obtain $\hat{A}_K(t,M,L)$ are by quantizing the classical A-polynomial curve using a twisted Alexander polynomial or applying the topological recursion~\cite{GS}.
-A conjecture called AJ conjecture/quantum volume conjecture was proposed in \cite{G,Gukov2} via different approaches: \begin{conjecture} For any knot $K \subset$ $S^3$, $\hat{A}_{K}(t=-1, L, M)$ reduces to the (classical) A-polynomial curve $A_{K}(L,M)$ up to a solely M-dependent overall factor. \end{conjecture} In other words, $J_{K,n}(t)$ satisfies a linear recursion relation generated by $\hat{A}_{K}(t,M,L)$.
-This property of $J_{K,n}$ is often called q-holonomic~\cite{GL}.
-The conjecture was confirmed for a variety of knots~\cite{DGLZ,G,GK,GS2,H,LT,Tran2,RZ}.
+A conjecture called AJ conjecture/quantum volume conjecture was proposed in \cite{G,Gukov2} via different approaches: \begin{Conjecture} For any knot $K \subset$ $S^3$, $\hat{A}_{K}$ $(t=-1, L, M)$ reduces to the $($classical$)$ A-poly\-no\-mi\-al curve $A_{K}(L,M)$ up to a solely $M$-dependent overall factor. \end{Conjecture}

+In other words, $J_{K,n}(t)$ satisfies a linear recursion relation generated by $\hat{A}_{K}(t,M,L)$.
+This property of $J_{K,n}$ is often called $q$-holonomic~\cite{GL}.
+The conjecture was confirmed for a variety of knots~\cite{DGLZ,G,GK,GS2,H,LT,RZ,Tran2}.

-\section{Knot Polynomials}
+\section{Knot polynomials}

 In this section we will analyze the colored Jones polynomial and the Alexander polynomial of a cable knot to show that the former satisfies the MMR expansion and the latter is monic.
-Furthermore, the MMR expansion enables us to read off the initial condition that is needed in Section 5.
+Furthermore, the MMR expansion enables us to read off the initial condition that is needed in Section~\ref{sec5}.

-\subsection{The Colored Jones Polynomial}
+\subsection{The colored Jones polynomial}